amandaay/5001finalproject/README.md

 # Immunization Portal
-The Project was created by So Man Amanda Au-Yeung for CS5001 final project.
+The Project was created by So Man Amanda Au-Yeung.